Mujhtech/rust_web3/README.md

 ## Introduction

-In this tutorial, we'll go over the fundamentals of interacting with Solidity smart contract programming language using web3.
-You will have a fundamental understanding of how to make a contract call in the rust programming language.
+Blockchain technology has revolutionized the way we interact with digital assets and decentralized applications (DApps).
+Rust, a systems programming language known for its safety and efficiency, offers a compelling option for building blockchain applications.
+In this article, we will explore a Rust-based application that interacts with a smart contract deployed on the Celo blockchain network.
+Specifically, we will delve into the code snippet provided, which demonstrates how to connect to and query a Tic-Tac-Toe smart contract deployed on the Celo testnet.

 This tutorial will demonstrate how simple it is to interact with smart contracts, call functions, and listen to events in rust.